The Trademark Reporter Submission Guidelines

 SUBMISSION FOR POTENTIAL PUBLICATION

-For authors who are interested in submitting an article, commentary, or book review, please contact Willard Knox, Staff Editor-in-Chief of the TMR, at firstname.lastname@example.org.
+For authors who are interested in submitting an article, commentary, or book review, please contact Staff Editor-in-Chief Willard Knox.

 January–February, 2018 Issue (Vol. 108 No. 1): United States Annual Review—published.